Home / Requirements / Commercial Real Estate Loan Requirements – Secure Financing for Business Properties

 4. Property Evaluation

-This is to ensure that the property’s value matches the loan amount and that it can serve as sufficient collateral in case of default.
+This ensures that the property value matches the loan amount and can serve as sufficient collateral in case of default.

 5. Business Plan